actix/actix-website/content/docs/extractors.md

 # Other

-Actix-web also provides several other extractors:
+Actix Web also provides several other extractors:

 - [_Data_][datastruct] - If you need access to an application state.
 - _HttpRequest_ - _HttpRequest_ itself is an extractor which returns self, in case you need access to the request.